Owning a resale clothing franchise is big business, especially when it’s an Uptown Cheapskate franchise

 That’s right.
 For the first time ever, Americans are choosing to shop for used clothing over buying new en masse – and it’s about time.

-Secondhand market is projected to double in the next five years, reaching $77B, according to the most recent ThredUp Resale Report.
+The secondhand market is projected to reach $70B in the U.S. by 2027, according to the retail analytics firm GlobalData.
 Resale, the sector of secondhand that includes more curated assortments, is driving the growth.

 There several reasons why the resale clothing industry is now mainstream: 1) The pandemic created supply chain issues for all industries, including new clothing production 2) we’re in a serious environmental crisis, and American consumers, especially millennials and Gen-Z, want to minimize their impact on the environment.